 Some auto parts stores may recommend that you apply conductive grease or corrosion inhibitor to your battery terminals when you install the new battery.
 These don’t hurt to add to your battery installation process but they usually aren’t necessary.

-While Costco will sell batteries for your car at competitive prices, it doesn’t offer installation service.
-There are many other places that will test your current battery and install a new battery for free (provided you buy the new one from them), but you don’t need a professional installer to get a new battery in your car.
+Does Costco install batteries?
+No. Though there are many other places that will test your current battery and install a new battery for free (provided you buy the new one from them), but you don’t need a professional installer to get a new battery in your car.
 It’s an easy job to tackle on your own for most cars, as long as you have a few simple tools on hand.